apache/gravitino/docs/manage-relational-metadata-using-gravitino.md

 ## Table operations

 :::tip
-Users should create a metalake, a catalog and a schema, then ensure that the metalake and catalog are enabled before performing table operations.
+Users should create a metalake, a catalog and a schema, then ensure that the metalake and catalog are enabled before before operating tables.
 :::

 ### Create a table